-Maison Carrée boasts of being the only temple constructed in the times of ancient Rome that is completely preserved to this day.
+Maison Carrée is the only temple constructed in the time of ancient Rome that is completely preserved to this day.
 This marvel of Roman engineering was built around 16 BC in the city of Nimes.
-Maison Carrée is an architectural gem that stands at 15 meters tall and runs along a length of 26 meters, it was built by Roman General Marcus Vipanius Agrippa in memory of his two sons who had died young.
-With the imminent fall of the Roman Empire on the horizon, Maison Carree was given a fresh lifeline when the rising Christian society decided to transform it into a Christian church in the 4th century.
+Maison Carrée is an architectural gem that stands 49 feet (15 meters) tall and runs along a length of 85 feet (26 meters).

-This decision largely spared this majestic temple from possible neglect and destruction as faced by many other Roman monuments and landmarks.
-Since then, it has been used for various purposes in subsequent years – as a town hall, stable, even a storehouse, and as a museum at present.
+This decision spared this majestic temple from the neglect and destruction faced by many other Roman monuments and landmarks.
+Since then, it has been used for various purposes such as a town hall, stable, and storehouse.
+At present, it is a museum.

 4. Diocletian’s Palace

-This marvelous building was built by the famous Roman emperor Diocletian as a preparation for his retirement.
-Diocletian was the first Roman emperor who voluntarily retired from his position, citing his declining health issues.
-After his retirement in May 1st, 305, he went on to spend a quiet life in this majestic palace, he had constructed as his post retirement abode.
+This marvelous building was built by the famous Roman emperor Diocletian in preparation for his retirement.
+Diocletian was the first Roman emperor who voluntarily retired from his position, citing declining health issues.
+After his retirement on May 1, 305 AD, he went on to spend a quiet life in this majestic palace.

-It was so spacious that during the middle ages, a small fortified palace was built within it.
-In the modern ages, somewhere around 1863, the arena was remodeled into a huge bullring.
-Since then it has been used to host the annual bullfights to this day.
+It was so large that during the Middle Ages, a small fortified palace was built within it.
+Later, somewhere around 1863, the arena was remodeled into a huge bullring.
+It is still used to host annual bullfights to this day.

 1. Roman Colosseum

-When the famous amphitheater by the name of the Colosseum was built in ancient Rome, it measured at 620 by 523 feet in area – making it the largest amphitheater of its time.
-The construction of the largest and most popular ancient Roman monument was started during the reign of Emperor Vespasian in 72 AD.
-By the time its construction was finished by his son Titus in 80 AD, a never before seem amphitheater with a seating capacity for more than 50,000 spectators was ready for use.
+When the famous amphitheater, the Colosseum, was built in ancient Rome, it had an area of 620 by 523 feet (189 by 159 meters)), making it the largest amphitheater of its time.
+The construction of the Colosseum, the largest and most popular ancient Roman monument, began during the reign of Emperor Vespasian in 72 AD.
+By the time it was finished by his son Titus in 80 AD, a never-before-seen amphitheater with a seating capacity of over 50,000 was ready for use.

-It could host such a large number of audiences that as many 80 different entrances were installed for ease of moving.
-It is said that on the opening ceremony, the grandest of spectacles were held for about 100 days.
-In that period of time, about 5,000 animals and 2,000 gladiators fought to their deaths in an unprecedented extravaganza of gladiator and bestiarius battles.
+It could accommodate such large numbers of spectators that as many 80 different entrances were installed.
+It is said that its opening ceremony – the grandest of all spectacles – lasted for about 100 days.
+In that time, about 5,000 animals and 2,000 gladiators fought to their deaths in an unprecedented extravaganza of gladiatorial and bestiarius battles.